hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 You need to think carefully about how long the tool will be maintained and supported, and the ROI on this process and for the tool.

 ROI may not be cash-related - think about how much time the community around the tool will want to spend working on it.

+*''The 12 heuristics of tool development helped me in preparing the workshop for the [tool] by checking what I did and did not think about this tool when I came up with the idea.
+During the workshop the 12 heuristics were available to the attendees and they could use it as inspiration when brainstorming about problems we would have to tackle when developing the tool.''*

 ### In-house test tools